Shreyas1122/Vehicle_Rental_system/README.md

 # Vehicle_Rental_system
-This is a  mini-ideology of how vehcicle rental systems works and calculate the bills and amount of customers.It  supports both bike and cars.
+This is a  mini-ideology of how vehcicle rental systems works.It calculates the bills and amount of customers.It  supports both bike and cars.